 Either way, choosing to use event planning apps is a great, if daunting, decision.

-Because the event tech market is highly fragmented and there are so many niche players, it’s hard to know where to begin.
+Because the event tech market is highly fragmented and there are so many niche players solutions, it’s hard to know where to begin.
 Do you need an all-in-one solution?
-Would you rather use multiple applications in tandem?
+Would you rather use multiple single-purpose applications in tandem?

 There are benefits and consequences to either approach.
 Here we will attempt to outline just what your options are so that you can make an informed decision about which app or apps will best serve your specific needs.

 Invitation and RSVP Apps